Fluctuation dynamos in supersonic turbulence at ${\rm Pm} \gtrsim 1$: Correlation between density and magnetic field strength

 \subsection{Evolution of $r_{p}(\rho, B)$ in regions of strong/weak fields}

-To gain insight into the observed decrease of $r_{p}(\rho, B)$ with increasing $\Pm$, we examine how this correlation evolves within regions of differing magnetic field strength specifically, areas where $B/\brms \leq 1$ (weak-fields) and $B/\brms > 1$ (strong-fields).
-This analysis is presented in Figure~\ref{fig:corr_m11_bcuts}, with panels (a), (b), and (c) corresponding to runs Pm1, Pm5 and Pm10, respectively.
-It is important to highlight that fluctuation dynamos naturally generate intermittent magnetic fields with a broad distribution of strengths, including regions with $B/\brms>1$, even in incompressible turbulence where amplification arises purely from random stretching.
-The supersonic regime studied here introduce an additional amplification due to compression that further broadens the high-$B$ tail \citep{SS24}.
-Thus, the strong-field structures visible in Figure~\ref{fig:2d_slices} arise from the combined effects of compression and random stretching, with compression enhancing but not uniquely producing the regions with $B/\brms>1$.
+To gain insight into the observed decrease of $r_{p}(\rho, B)$ with increasing $\Pm$, we examine how this correlation evolves within regions of differing magnetic field strength, specifically, areas where $B/\brms \leq 1$ (weak fields) and $B/\brms > 1$ (strong fields).
+This analysis is presented in Figure~\ref{fig:corr_m11_bcuts}, with panels (a), (b), and (c) corresponding to runs Pm1, Pm5, and Pm10, respectively.
+It is important to highlight that fluctuation dynamos naturally generate intermittent magnetic fields with a broad distribution of strengths, including regions with $B/\brms>1$, even in incompressible turbulence, where amplification arises purely from random stretching.
+The supersonic regime studied here introduces an additional amplification due to compression that further broadens the high-$B$ tail \citep{SS24}.
+Thus, the strong field structures visible in Figure~\ref{fig:2d_slices} arise from the combined effects of compression and random stretching, with compression enhancing but not uniquely producing the regions with $B/\brms>1$.